jrpool/phase-3-challenge-0/README.md

     `npm run lint3`

-3. Perform the provided tests (which exist only in part 2) by executing:
+5. Perform the provided tests (which exist only in part 2) by executing:

     `npm run test2`

+6. Create, configure, and initially populate the part-2 database by executing:

+    `source ./part-2/dbinit.sh`

-4. Deploy the part-1 application by executing:
+7. Deploy the part-1 application by executing:

     `npm run start1`

-5. While the previous process still runs, exercise the part-1 application by visiting http://127.0.0.1/8000 with a web browser.
+8. While the previous process still runs, exercise the part-1 application by visiting http://127.0.0.1/8000 with a web browser.

-6. Deploy the part-2 application by executing:
+9. Deploy the part-2 application by executing:

     `part-2/dbinit.sh`

-7. Examine and exercise the part-2 application by executing:
+10. Examine and exercise the part-2 application by executing:

     `psql -U grocer grocery_store`

-8. Deploy and exercise the part-3 application by opening the file `part-3/grocer.html` with a web browser.
+11. Deploy and exercise the part-3 application by opening the file `part-3/grocer.html` with a web browser.

 [chai]: https://chaijs.com/
 [mocha]: https://mochajs.org/